zanedevault/Stephen_Grider-comps/README.md

 This project has a good explainer on navigation in a React app by setting up navigation without a library.

 --

+This project has an example of using a Portal to correctly display a modal

+--